ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 Forget everything you know about video games.
 We're going to put Skyrim in Minecraft.

-Or at least, a little bit of Skyrim's terrain.
+Or at least, Skyrim's terrain.

-There's a lot of information we're going to need in taking Skyrim's heightmap and moving it into Minecraft.
-That is:
+Now that we've actually got Skyrim's terrain data, there are two things we need to deal with before we have a working map.

-1. Unit conversion
+First, converting Skyrim units to Minecraft blocks.

-3. Tooling
+Second, knowing how to make Minecraft parse that block data.

 #### Unit Conversion

 There are so many debates about this, but we don't want to jump into the deep end on things.
 Let's make things super simple for ourselves.

-##### Width
+##### Width and Length

 [UESP says that each Cell is 4096 in-game units by 4096 in-game units](https://ck.uesp.net/wiki/Exterior_Cells).
 This is equivalent, apparently, to 58.5 meters.